ken7253/shikisai/README.md

 ### build css(scss) file

-Please specify the export format in the configuration file before building the file.
+Before building the file, please specify the export format in the configuration file.
+If this is not done, an error will occur at compile time.

 ```jsonc
 // colorpalette.config.json